patrick-lar/Ai_agent/README.md

-# Creative Tagline Generator
+# AI Question Answering System

-A web application that uses Azure's GPT-4o model to generate creative taglines for product descriptions.
+A Retrieval-Augmented Generation (RAG) web application that uses Azure's GPT-4o model to answer questions based on your knowledge base.

 ## Features

-- Simple and intuitive user interface
-- Powered by Azure OpenAI GPT-4o
+- Ask questions and get intelligent answers powered by Azure GPT-4o
-- Generates multiple creative taglines for any product description
+- Add web pages to your knowledge base by URL
+- Conversation history to maintain context
+- Retrieval-augmented generation to provide more accurate answers
-- Responsive design
+- Responsive design for all devices

+## How It Works

+This application uses a RAG (Retrieval-Augmented Generation) approach:

+1. **Retrieval**: When you ask a question, the system searches through your knowledge base to find relevant information
+2. **Augmentation**: The relevant information is provided as context to the AI model
+3. **Generation**: The AI model generates a response based on both its training and the specific context provided

 ## Setup Instructions